leekli/leekli/README.md

 I am a new Web Developer & Software Developer, undertaking a career change to follow my passion for tech and programming.
 This is my venture into a new world... 🌎

-I am a current student of the 'Northcoders Coding bootcamp', and I am studying for a part-time Masters degree in Computer Science 🎓
+I am a graduate student of the 'Northcoders Coding web development bootcamp', and I am studying for a part-time Masters degree in Computer Science 🎓

 ---